frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/accounts/accounting-reports.md

 ### General Ledger

 General Ledger is based on the table GL Entry and can be filtered by Account and between a period.
-This will help you get a full update for all entries done in that period for that Account.
+This will help you to get a full update for all entries done in that period for that Account.

 ![General Ledger](assets/frappe_io/images/erpnext/general-ledger.png)